AstralBearStudios/pywelkin/README.md

 Dependencies are kept to a minimum.
-The following will not change, because of how well they are developed, and the relatively short lifespan
+The following will not change, because of how well they are developed, and the relatively short lifespan of pywelkin.

 - lark: parsing engine that includes Unicode and AST support builtin.
-Absolutely essential for standard and user created grammars
+Absolutely essential for Welkin and custom grammars.

 # Credits